Will’s Special Marinade is infused with bold flavours of cocoa and espresso. It adds a rich, smokey flavour to beef, bison, ribs and lamb.

 - 2 cloves fresh minced garlic

-- 1/2 tsp cracked black pepper
+- ½ teaspoon cracked black pepper

 - Mix all ingredients in a measuring cup.
 Pour over meat.
-Let marinate for at least 4 hours to overnight.